daviladanielc/Delphi-Garbage-Collector/README.md

 It utilizes a main class to collect objects created during usage and release them upon the destruction of the main object (for example, a TForm).
 It also allows using TAutoCollect, which is an interfaced class that enables the creation of simple to complex classes to be freed upon exiting the execution scope, similar to how interfaces work.

+The idea behind this project is not to require the programmer to migrate their classes to an interface and to improve memory management.
+With the TAutoCollect class, it's possible to turn a simple class into something like a interface without implementing anything new.

+## Pending features

+-> Allow the TGargabeCollector to create objects for a specific 'owner' and enable releasing only the objects created for that owner

 ## Instalation

 Add the folder where uGarbageCollector.pas is located to the Delphi library path or to your project's search path.